nhsconnect/prm-practice-migration/guide/01-kickoff.md

 * Practice Leads - Including any staff that will play a role in managing/supporting the migration
 * Target system supplier - The supplier of the clinical system your are moving to

-Note: When CSUs are leading the migration, they may invite other roles to the kickoff such as Business Change, Training Leads, Data Quality etc.
+Note: When Commisioning Support Units (CSUs) are leading the migration, they may invite other roles to the kickoff such as Business Change, Training Leads, Data Quality etc.

 ## Key milestones, activities, dates and targets

 By now you should have agreed on your Go Live date, look at the [surrounding phases](/prm-practice-migration/guide) and put dates in your plan of when the prior activities need to be completed.
 It is worthwhile stepping through each of the phases and making sure that everyone is aligned on what the phase objective is and what are the key activities within them.

 As you go, you may want to create a shared list of actions for each phase, with a column for a target date,  who will complete the action and a status/update column.
 Use this list to track progress throughout the migration.